comp313-005-team2-w24/clh-gateway/README.md

   "avatar_url": "http://example.com/avatar/johndoe.jpg"
 }
 ```

+## Books

+- `POST /books/` - Create a new book.
+This endpoint adds a new book to the bookstore inventory.
+It requires a detailed JSON payload with the book's title, description, ISBN, publication date, price, stock quantity, and a list of author IDs.

+- `GET /books/{id}` - Get a book by ID.
+This endpoint fetches details of a specific book identified by its unique ID.
+It returns information such as the book's title, description, ISBN, publication date, price, stock quantity, and associated authors.

+- `GET /books/` - Get all books.
+This endpoint retrieves a list of all books in the bookstore.
+It supports pagination through an optional `page` query parameter, allowing for the browsing of books in manageable chunks.

+- `PUT /books/{id}` - Update a book.
+This endpoint updates the details of an existing book.
+It's important to note that the operation relies on the `book_id` specified in the JSON payload for identifying the book to be updated, not the ID in the URI.
+Ensure that the `book_id` in your JSON payload correctly identifies the book you wish to update.

 ### Create Book
 To add a new book to the system, send a POST request to /books/ with a JSON body detailing the book's information, including its title, description, ISBN, publication date, price, stock quantity, and associated author IDs.
 Here is an example of the JSON request body: